hnb-rabear/hnb-rabear.github.io/sheetx/index.md

 To define an attribute object type, the following rules should be followed:

-- The attribute column should be placed at the end of the data table.
+- The attribute columns should be placed at the end of the data table.
 - Attribute id is a constant integer, so it should be defined in the IDs sheet.
 - An attribute has the following structure: